 The ongoing and projected effects of climate change are grim.
 And action to prevent the worst of these effects can't wait.
 Over the past 70 years, zoning and other development regulations have sanctioned (and often required) land-use patterns and development practices that have contributed to the rapid rise in greenhouse gas (GHG) emissions associated with transportation and buildings.

-As Margaret Byerly Williams points out in the April issue of Zoning Practice, "Low-Carbon Land-Use Laws," local land-use and development regulations may also hold the key to climate change mitigation.
+As Margaret Byerly Williams points out in the April issue of Zoning Practice, "Low-Carbon Land-Use Laws," local land-use and development regulations may also be key to climate change mitigation.
 In this issue, Williams surveys a wide range of local regulatory strategies that can reduce GHG emissions or promote increased carbon sequestration.

 Reducing GHG Emissions